rodekruis/CommunityRisk/README.md

 * Use putty to connect to the local IP-Address
 * this way you can copy & paste the below commands (not possible through VM terminal)

-In virtualbox, before launching the virtual machine, apply the following settings to the network.
+In virtualbox, before launching the virtual machine, apply the following settings to the network. click Network -> Port forwarding
 Then start the VM

 ```
 Name      Protocol    HostIP               HostPort     GuestIP     GuestPort
 Rule1      TCP          [your host ip]     27017        [you VM ip]    27017
 Rule2      TCP          [your host ip]     80           [you VM ip]    80   (if you're hosting a web server)
 ```

+To connect to these ports on the VM, use your HostIP and the HostPort

 # Prerequisites
 Make sure you have installed all these prerequisites on your development machine.